 After a day on the beach, you can hit up one of the many gourmet restaurants or swanky nightclubs that sit right off the coast.
 If you’re looking for a place where you can party until the sun comes up, South Beach is where you’ll want to be.

 If you have time, consider driving from Miami to Key West.
 If you can’t make it all the way down to Key West, consider driving an hour to Key Largo in the Upper Keys.
 On our last trip, we stayed at Baker’s Cay Resort.
 It would be the perfect place for a honeymoon in Key Largo.

-The quaint fishing village of Destin has grown to become one of the most beautiful spots in Florida.
+The quaint fishing village of Destin has grown to become one of the most beautiful beaches in the Florida Panhandle.
 The laid-back atmosphere and plethora of outdoor activities also make it an excellent destination for honeymooners who want to escape the crowds of tourists often found in other cities.

 Its location right on the coast of the Gulf of Mexico also means you’ll have plenty of days to lounge on the beach and relax in the sun.
 Destin is also one of the best Florida spring break destinations, which you can come back to with your kids!

 You can’t go to Destin in the summer without spending a fun day at Crab Island, one of the best things to do in Destin.
 However, it’s technically a shallow sandbar and not an island.
 Crab Island is a popular spot for boaters, swimmers, kayakers, or anyone looking for a fun day in the water.
 It’s located just a few minutes from Destin Harbor and is only accessible by boat.

 A short drive from Sarasota takes you to Siesta Key, a barrier island located on Florida’s Southwest coast.
 The entire island is eight miles long, and there are multitudes of attractions and cultural sights for newlyweds to explore on their honeymoon.